Crown421/Crown421/README.md

 I am a final year PhD student with the [CDT in AIMS](https://aims.robots.ox.ac.uk/) (Autonomous Intelligent Machines and Systems), working in the [Control Group](https://eng.ox.ac.uk/control/).

 ### What I work on:
-- 🎓 My PhD is on ordinary differential equations (ODEs) with Gaussian Processes and fast approximate uncertainty propagation. (see [GPDiffEq.jl](https://github.com/Crown421/GPDiffEq.jl))
+- 🎓 My PhD is on ordinary differential equations (ODEs) with Gaussian Processes and fast approximate uncertainty propagation (see [GPDiffEq.jl](https://github.com/Crown421/GPDiffEq.jl)).
 - 💻 I am an AI resident at [SandboxAQ](https://www.sandboxaq.com/), a spin-out from X, the moonshot factory.

 ### Programming and Open-Source